nextpyp/pyp/docs/install/attach-slurm.rst

 To process a compute job, the website will attempt to SSH into the login node of the SLURM cluster to submit jobs.
 For this connection to work, the website must have access to an SSH key.

-To generate a new SSH key for the service account, run the following commands as the service account.
+To generate a new SSH key for the service account, run the following commands as the service account:

 .. code-block:: bash